techdiem/RasPi-OLED-Menu/README.md

 # RasPi-OLED-Menu
-Python3 Code to controll Mopidy/MPD with an OLED display and an rotary encoder connected to a raspberry pi
+Python3 Code to control Mopidy/MPD with an OLED display and an rotary encoder connected to a raspberry pi

 **Currently under development!**